NullixAT/browstorjs/README.md

 ![Logo](docs/img/github-logo.png)

-# BrowstorJS
+# BrowstorJS :rocket: :floppy_disk: :lock:

 Persistent key/value data storage for your Browser and/or PWA, promisified, including file support and service worker support, all with IndexedDB.
 Perfectly suitable for your next (PWA) app.

-## Features
+## Features :mega:

 * Simple Key/Value Data Storage in IndexedDB
 * Serve any storage value as a real URL (No Data URI) for Images, Files, etc...
 * Promisified for async/await support
-* Cross-Browser (No Internet Explorer)
+* Cross-Browser: Chrome, Firefox, WebKit, Edge New (Chromium), Edge Old v17+, and every other from the last year (No Internet Explorer :trollface:)
-* Lightweight
+* Super Lightweight (~200 byte when gzipped)

-## Usage
+## Usage :zap:

 ```javascript
 const db = await BrowstorJS.open() // get instance